Teach Plus National Teacher Policy Cabinet

 • Drafted 15 unique policy memos on key education topics concerning students and teachers

-Executive and Senior Cabinet Members
+Executive Cabinet Members

 Frances lazette headshot